kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I take my father to play a jazz gig at the [Elephant Inn](https://www.elephantinnfinchley.co.uk/) in North Finchley.
 - After his fall, he remains pretty immobile, so we got a disabled-parking badge from Barnet council so I can park right outside the pub.
-- I leave him there, go back home, and go to collect him at about 11pm.
+- I help him with his keyboard, leave him at the pub, go back home, and return to collect him at about 11pm.
 - I feel like people are looking at me when I enter the pub and walk through the pool room to the back; there's some nudging and looks, maybe a snicker.
-- I get dad, and we leave the pub by the side door and start walking towards the car along Hutton Grove in the direction of Ballard Lane.
+- I get dad, and we leave the pub by the side door and start walking towards the car along Hutton Grove in the direction of Ballards Lane.
-- A couple of people - a youngish (early 40s probably) short woman with blond hair and a younger man (early 30s maybe) of similar height steam past us.
+- A couple of people - a youngish (early 40s probably) short woman with short blond hair and a younger man (early 30s maybe) of similar height steam past us.
 - As she passes, grinning, she says loudly in a sing-song, teasing manner (like schoolkids do): *There's something in the water.
 There's something in the water.*
 - I recognize her.
 - It's [lil' Lucy Adams](january.md#pauls-best-friend-lucy), Paul's "friend".
 - I recognize her because he showed me her picture on his phone and I saw her in the pub in Highgate too.
 - The jeering is, obviously, a sick reference to the poisoning and drugging at my Spanish apartment in Dénia through the water supply to the property.
+- My dad will remember this because he repeated her sing-song phrase quite often afterwards, in a thoughtful way.

 ## Let Women Speak April